percona/pmm/docs/using/platform/dbaas.md

 To monitor a DB cluster, set up a [public address](../../how-to/configure.md#public-address) for PMM Server first.

-!!! alert alert-success "Tip"
+> <b style="color:green">Tip</b>
+>
-    Resource consumption in Kubernetes can cause problems.
+> Resource consumption in Kubernetes can cause problems.
 Use this formula to ensure your nodes have enough resources to start the requested configuration:
+>
 > ( 2 * # of nodes in DB cluster * CPU per node ) + (.5 * # of nodes in db cluster) = total # of CPUs that must be free for cluster to start
+>

-	The first part of the equation is resources for the cluster.
+> The first part of the equation is resources for the cluster.
 It is doubled because each DB cluster member must also have a proxy started with it.
+>

-    The second part is to start the container(s) that automatically monitor each member of the DB cluster.
+> The second part is to start the container(s) that automatically monitor each member of the DB cluster.
+>

-	(You can also specify CPU in decimal tenths, e.g. `.1` CPUs or `1.5` CPUs.)
+> (You can also specify CPU in decimal tenths, e.g. `.1` CPUs or `1.5` CPUs.)

 1. Select the *DB Cluster* tab.